 Click this sentence to listen to the episode of QSO Today in which Eric interviews me about my journey through the radio hobby.

-PAPER QSL UPDATE: Now that I have finally moved into a house, and have a long-term address, I am obtaining QSL cards.
-The anticipated date for the NEW cards will be sometime in July 2019.
-I will attempt to catch up with all of the QSL cards sent to me in the past... but the going will be slow.
+PAPER QSL UPDATE: Now that I have finally moved into a house, and have a long-term address, I have obtained QSL cards.
+I am attempting to catch up with all of the QSL cards sent to me in the past... but the going will be slow.
 Do know that I plan on QSL returns to everyone.
 Just allow me a lot of time to catch up, please.
 Thank you.